Larry Chernicoff is making quiet history with his integration of chamber music and jazz improvisation.

 National Public Radio

-"It was unusual, engaging, fun, beautiful, thoughtful...and lots of other things!
-I knew I would enjoy it, but I did not expect that [my partner] and I would come away feeling so enriched and invigorated."
+"It was unusual, engaging, fun, beautiful, thoughtful!
+My partner and I came away feeling so enriched and invigorated."